 6.5.1.
 Approval of vehicle type shall only take place if the vehicle manufacturers Cyber Security Management System has a current CSMS Certificate of Compliance.

 6.5.2.
-The vehicle manufacturer shall demonstrate the risk assessment for the vehicle type in terms of the vehicle systems, the interactions of the different vehicle systems and the entire vehicle.
+The vehicle manufacturer shall demonstrate that a risk assessment has been performed for the vehicle type in terms of the vehicle systems, the interactions of the different vehicle systems and the entire vehicle.

 6.5.3.
-The vehicle manufacturer shall ensure the design of critical elements of the vehicle to protect against risks identified in the vehicle manufacturer’s risk assessment.
-Proportionate mitigations shall be implemented to protect such elements.
+The vehicle manufacturer shall ensure the design of critical elements of the vehicle to mitigate the risks identified in the vehicle manufacturer’s risk assessment.
+Proportionate mitigations measures shall be implemented to protect such elements and related assets.

 6.5.4.
 The vehicle manufacturer shall implement appropriate and proportionate measures to protect dedicated environments (if provided) for the storage and execution of aftermarket software, services, applications or data.